Free Trial

 What is Federal Screw Works' current short interest?

-Short interest is the volume of Federal Screw Works shares that have been sold short but have not yet been covered or closed out.
-As of August 31st, investors have sold 1,000 shares of FSCR short.
-0.13% of Federal Screw Works' shares are currently sold short.
+Short interest is the volume of Federal Screw Works shares that have been sold short but have not yet been closed out or covered.
+As of September 15th, investors have sold 1,000 shares of FSCR short.
 Learn More on Federal Screw Works' current short interest.

 What is a good short interest ratio for Federal Screw Works?